 Coagulopathy in COVID-19 has a prothrombotic character, which may explain reports of thromboembolic complications.
 Patients may be predisposed to venous thromboembolism due to the direct effects of COVID-19, or the indirect effects of infection (e.g., severe inflammatory response, critical illness, traditional risk factors).
 Thrombotic events may be due to cytokine storm, hypoxic injury, endothelial dysfunction, hypercoagulability, and/or increased platelet activity.

 The risk factors with the most evidence for being predictive of venous thromboembolism are older age and elevated D-dimer levels.
+Male sex, obesity, mechanical ventilation, intensive care unit admission, severe parenchymal abnormalities, and elevated white blood cells have also been identified as risk factors for pulmonary embolism.
 Patients with very high D-dimer levels have the greatest risk of thrombosis and may benefit from active monitoring.